SSL versus TLS – What’s the difference?

 If you are configuring a program (especially an email program) and have the option to connect securely via SSL or TLS, you should feel free to choose either one…. as long as it is supported by your server.

 Note: many web browsers have special preference areas that allow you specifically enable/disable SSL v2, SSL v3, TLS v1.0, etc. In these cases you are actually telling the browser what versions of these security protocols you will allow your browser to use when establishing secure connections.
-We recommend turning off SSL v2 (its way out of date and provides no real secuity).
-You should leave SSL v3 enabled unless you only connect to secure web sites that have updated TLS implementations installed; as most do not (80% do not last I checked), disabling SSL v3 would break many web sites.
+We recommend turning off SSL v2 and SSL v3 (they provide no real security).
+Some web sites may support SSL v3 only; if you encounter one of these … please let them know that they are seriously behind the time and doing themselves and their visitors a serious disservice by pretending to provide safety while actually only providing broken ancient encryption.

 What happens if I do not select either one?